 If you have any interest in international business, double majoring in another language is a no-brainer (or at least minoring)

 Majors such as the sciences, engineering, or pure business I quite often think do not benefit from the double major effect as much.
 Most science majors will pursue additional graduate study no matter what, and in academia the double major will probably be wasted time.
 Engineering suffers from lesser, but similar problem – and quite often in the opinion of many it is wise to just stick with engineering unless you are wanting to work internationally.
-Probably the best career move as an Engineer if you do not earn your graduate degree later on is to get a MBA or the best online MBA if you have an interest in business.
+Probably the best career move as an Engineer if you do not earn your graduate degree later on is to get a MBA if you have an interest in business.

 A worthwhile double major for an Engineer would probably be mathematics (depending on your campus requirements, you could be only a few courses away from a math major anyway!) if you have an interest in math or perhaps teaching later on.
 A minor in math is definitely a no-brainer depending on your school’s requirements for minors.
 It is a simply tack on that may only cost you one additional quarter (or a few sessions of summer school).